Date: Saturday, Sept 21, 2019

 View an interactive map with elevation profile below.

-Note: While the route data through the map below shows distance/elevation to be slightly short, we’re confident you’ll cover the full prescribed distance on the day.
+Note: While the map data above shows distance/elevation to be slightly short, we’re very confident you’ll cover the full prescribed distance on the day.

 Download a GPX file of the above route by clicking here.